 The family of multi-plane phase retrieval sensors, such as the curvature and nonlinear curvature wavefront sensors (WFS), contain tip/tilt information embedded in their signals.
 We have built a nonlinear curvature WFS to study different wavefront reconstruction methods and test the ability to extract tip/tilt information.
-Using reliable and fast centroiding algorithms, combined with knowledge of the measured $z$-distance to each measurement plane, we demonstrate that image jitter may be sensed and compensated for using a fast steering mirror and the WFS alone, i.e. without the need for peripheral components such as quad-cells or access to a separate scientific imaging channel.
-This approach, which is both precise and accurate, corroborates previous numerical simulations and is expected to improve the overall reconstruction accuracy of multi-plane phase retrieval sensors including higher order spatial modes.
+Using reliable and fast centroiding algorithms, combined with knowledge of the measured $z$-distance to each measurement plane, we demonstrate that image jitter may be sensed and compensated for using a fast steering mirror and the WFS in closed loop.
+This approach obviates the need for peripheral components such as quad-cells or access to a separate scientific imaging channel.
+Our laboratory experiments validate tip/tilt estimation and correction using nlCWFS data, achieving tip/tilt accuracy of $\pm0.1\,\lambda/D$ for an unaberrated beam and better than $\sim \pm0.5\,\lambda/D$ in the presence of aberrations, consistent with prior numerical simulations.
+We further demonstrate a closed-loop tip/tilt control implementation and show a qualitative improvement in the stability and overall quality of multi-plane phase retrieval reconstructions.

 \keywords{wavefront sensing, adaptive optics, wavefront reconstruction algorithms}